91麻豆天美直播

 Dr. Jones: And funerals.
 I think having had a number of friends whose parents have died from COVID, but they can't have the kind of in-person funeral.
 A funeral is a gathering of souls and of bodies, and to be emotional together, and tell funny stories.
 And Zoom just doesn't cut it.

-The Finanical Aspect of Traveling
+The Financial Aspect of Traveling

 I'm thinking about people who travel for financial reasons in the sense of the financial domain.
 Some people travel because it's required for their work.
 All the traveling that I did growing up was because my father would get a job and we would just move to another country or another place.
-And there are people called road warriors.

 Dr. Jones: Oh, you're a road warrior?
 Do you travel for work?

-Terri: I travel for work and for fun [...]
-Another factor with the low-budget traveler historically is a little bit higher risk for infections because they are usually traveling similar to the locals where they could be on the bus, they could be staying at lower-end hotels, or be camping.
+Terri: Another factor with the low-budget traveler historically is a little bit higher risk for infections because they are usually traveling similar to the locals where they could be on the bus, they could be staying at lower-end hotels, or be camping.
 So we have different education for that traveler versus someone who's going to an all-inclusive resort and having everything paid for and high-end food.

 Dr. Jones: Well, I have to say that I have a fondness for street food wherever I travel, whether it's Asia or South America.
 I think the very best food is when you're on your feet walking through a town and you get street food.
 And I understand the risks involved in eating street food.
+Are you a fan of street food, Terri?

-Terri: I used to eat street food.
+Terri: So I used to eat street food.
 In Costa Rica, I lived with a family, ate whatever they prepared.
 But like I said earlier, I did get sick from that.
 And eating from street food, you have to just realize that the vendors usually don't have access to running water and food.
 Their plates that they're serving you on might not be clean.
 So it's a great place to get Hepatitis A and typhoid.

 Dr. Jones: And amoebas.